kstenschke/lspng/README.md

 ## What does it do?

-Running ``lspng`` prefixes each PNG image in that path with its relative luminance-rank.
-Sorting those files alphabetically than also sorts them by luminance.
+Running ``lspng`` determines the luminance of each PNG image file in the working directory and than prefixes the png's filename with its luminance rank number when compared to the other pngs in that directory.
+Thereby the alphabetical order of those filenames thereafter matches the PNGs' order by from darkest to lightest.

 ## Command: ``--version`` or ``-v``